-This article will walk through a basic NLP data pipeline and describe some of the preprocessing elements unique to NLP, break down some of the techniques that we use at Kai Analytics to process the survey data of higher education institutions, and address some of the areas where NLP can be improved.
-The article will conclude by describing some of the other applications of NLP not covered here.
+This article will walk through a basic NLP data pipeline and describe some of the preprocessing elements unique to NLP, break down some of the NLP techniques that we use at Kai Analytics, and address some of the areas where NLP can be improved.
+The article will conclude by describing some broader applications of NLP outside the data science community.

 On this page:

-NLP can also increase operational efficiency, which does more than just save on costs.
+Using NLP to increase operational efficiency does more than just save on costs.
 Analysts know that cleaning data is half the battle and that attempting to read, categorize, and analyze thousands of student responses can feel very daunting.
 In a Kai Analytics survey of institutional research and assessment professionals, respondents reported spending up to 2 weeks analyzing student comments with a team of 3-4 analysts.
 In comparison, an NLP program can do this preprocessing in a matter of seconds, giving analysts more time and emotional bandwidth to interpret results.

 What is an NLP Pipeline?

-All data science is performed around a data processing pipeline, and text analysis is no different.
-Since Natural Language Processing (NLP) is the name given to the field of text analysis used here, this is called an NLP Pipeline.
-There are many ways to wield this tool.
-This article goes through each step of the NLP pipeline, breaking them down into its different components, and the techniques that can be used to perform different analyses.
+All data science involves some sort of data processing pipeline, and text analysis is no different.
+Since the techniques used here fall under the NLP umbrella, it’s called an NLP Pipeline.
+Pipelines like this can be used to achieve many different results.
+This article examines each step of the NLP pipeline, breaking it down into its components, as well as various techniques for interpreting data.
 This article will describe the journey of a qualitative dataset in the higher education space as it travels through the NLP pipeline and how it is used to create recommendations that guide effective policy.